 Before the internet, when people wanted to make an announcement or share information they would put it on a piece of paper and attach it to a board mounted in a public location where many people would see it.

-Even though these shows do not actually show reality, at the time they first appeared, they were, in comparison, much less scripted and controlled than other shows, so they seemed somehow closer to the world as the way it was.
+Even though these shows don’t actually show reality, at the time they first appeared, they were, in comparison, much less scripted and controlled than other shows, so they seemed somehow closer to the world as the way it was.

 Clocks used to be a circular array of numbers, with pointers mounted on a controller in the center that moved around the circle over the course of the day.
 The direction that the pointers moved, beginning towards the right at the top of the circle, was referred to as clockwise.